Deagleus/mcrcon_beta/README.md

 To use this bot u need to use Python 3.5 to 3.6 (Doesnt work 3.6+)

+# Setup
-type !load firsttimesetup when you boot the bot up for the first time , after that you can restart the bot (only when it outputs "Done !" in the discord chat)
+when you run the bot for the first time , type !load firsttimesetup , after that type !load minecraft , and type !info it should show up as TEST TEST TEST , if it does you can use !setinfo now

 After that the commands are :